Start with your main branch

 git push

-Here we checkout master, making sure to be at the latest revision with git pull.
+Here we checkout main, making sure to be at the latest revision with git pull.
 Next you pull in the changes from the my-feature branch, git pull is shorthand for running git fetch followed by git merge.
-So if there aren’t any conflicts, your master should now include the commits from my-feature.
+So if there aren’t any conflicts, your main should now include the commits from my-feature.

-Finally you git push your updated local master to your origin.
+Finally you git push your updated local main to your origin.